 I’ve read multiple books and articles discussing this phenomenon and have started to practice techniques that counteract my negative thinking.
 The first step is recognition of its occurrence.
 Then instead of reinforcing the endless loop of negative thoughts, I interrupt it by pausing and practicing gratitude.

 While it’s difficult to stop the train once it gets rolling, I was able to take a deep breath and instead, thought about the beauty of the day and how lucky I am to be sitting in this stunning place.
 Continuing that line of thinking, I was reminded that every day is a gift.

 At home, it’s so easy to become a slave to routine.
 Focusing on day to day tasks and waiting for the weekend is a trap that we all fall into at some point.
 In the book, The Happiness Project, Gretchen Rubens states, “The days are long but the years are short.”
-Due to the instability of mine and Dean’s current life (few obligations and little opportunity to build routines) it’s easier to spot where I’ve allowed myself to become stagnant.
+Due to the instability of our current life (traveling with few obligations and little opportunity to build routines) it’s easier to spot where I’ve allowed myself to become stagnant.

 For instance, my sales career forced me to be constantly forward looking – hustling to reach each month end and working to beat my number for the year.
 Interacting with my customers and helping solve business challenges with technology was engaging and I took great pride in assisting them to make the right decisions.
 Though because of my narrow focus, I was never able to fully appreciate being in the moment and enjoy the process of learning.